Dr. Shirley's Web Courses

 - AD 1534

-- Henry VIII breaks away from the Roman Catholic church, dissolves the monasteries and confiscates their property.
-Independence of the Church of England (The Anglican or Episcopal Church)
+- Henry VIII broke away from the Roman Catholic church, dissolved the monasteries and confiscated their property.

 - AD 1534